Murder Most Foul (film): Plot

 Margaret McGinty, a barmaid and former actress, is found hanged in her home.
 Her lodger, Harold Taylor, is discovered at the scene, appearing guilty.
 The evidence seems overwhelming, and Taylor is quickly tried.
 However, Miss Marple is the lone holdout on the jury, leading to a mistrial.

-Despite Inspector Craddock’s disapproval, Miss Marple undertakes her own investigation.
+Despite Inspector Craddock's disapproval, Miss Marple undertakes her own investigation.
 Posing as a collector for a church jumble sale, she gains access to Mrs McGinty's home, where she discovers a newspaper with words cut out and several programmes for a murder-mystery play recently performed in the town.
 These clues suggest that Mrs McGinty had been blackmailing a member of the repertory company, the Cosgood Players.

 Miss Marple auditions for the Cosgood Players under their actor-manager, Driffold Cosgood.
 Although her acting is unimpressive, she mentions having independent means, and Cosgood allows her to join the company unpaid, hoping she might act as a financier.
 Miss Marple's suspicions are confirmed when one of the actors, George Rowton, is poisoned shortly afterward.
 She takes lodging in the boarding house where the cast resides, continuing her inquiries.
 A copy of Cosgood's play, Remember September, is mysteriously left in her room.
-With the help of Mr Stringer, she researches the play’s staging history and Mrs McGinty’s prior connections to the company.
+With the help of Mr Stringer, she researches the play's staging history and Mrs McGinty's prior connections to the company.

 An attempt on Miss Marple's life claims the life of another actress, heightening the urgency of the investigation.
 Anticipating another attack during a theatre performance, Miss Marple positions herself strategically in the audience and on stage.
-She cleverly observes the interactions among the cast and ultimately unmasks the killer, revealing both the motivations behind the murders and the blackmail scheme.
+She cleverly observes the interactions among the cast and ultimately unmasks the killer, revealing both the motivations behind the murders and the blackmail scheme: Bill Hanson, born Evelyn Kane, was blackmailed by McGinty, who fostered him before sending him to an orphanage, after his mother was executed for murdering her husband.
+Noticing his engagement to a rich heiress, she blackmailed him, leading him to murder her and Rowton, whose check he forged to pay her off to keep his facade.

 After the case is resolved, Cosgood appeals to Miss Marple to finance a production of Remember September.
 She politely declines, stating, "Mr Cosgood, whatever else I may or may not be, I am definitely no angel."